rtulip/haystack/README.md

 fn main() {
     1 2
     as [one two]
-    one putlnu
+    one println
-    two putlnu
+    two println
-    two putlnu
+    two println
-    one putlnu
+    one println
 }
 // outputs 1 2 2 1 to stdout
 ```